Malicious and Low Credibility URLs on Twitter during the AstraZeneca COVID-19 Vaccine Development: Malicious URLs

+While lexical features identify characteristics related to URLs themselves, hosting features, extracted from Farsight Passive DNS (PDNS) data~\cite{dnsdb}, capture the characteristics of underlying hosting infrastructure.
+As shown in Figure~\ref{fig:t-sne-all}, these features collectively identify 10 distinct malicious URL clusters.
+We manually verified the accuracy of the top 2 clusters by checking the web page content, registration information and domain certificate information.
+Our observations suggest that attackers launch multiple attacks at the same time.
+We also analyze the clusters based on the maliciousness of URLs.
+The maliciousness of a URL can loosely be measured by \#VT, the number of VT positives.
+An interesting observation is that URLs belonging to different maliciousness levels share similar lexical and hosting features.
 We further analyze these malicious URLs in terms of where they are hosted.
 To our surprise, we find that 80.04\% of these malicious URLs are hosted in CDNs such as Cloudflare and Akamai.
 While CDNs provide fast delivery of content across the globe through their distributed computing infrastructure, we believe a key reason why malicious actors utilize such services is to improve attack agility and stay below the radar of malicious domain detection mechanisms in place.
 This observation is further reinforced with the increased utilization of public cloud computing infrastructure (33.5\% of all malicious URLs) sharing hosting IPs with tens of thousands of unrelated domains, which are mostly benign.
 Such shared IPs are usually not blocked in practice due to the collateral damage.

-\subsection{User Co-sharing Practices}
+\section{User Co-sharing Practices}

-As reported previously~\cite{starbird2019collaborative,pacheco2020uncovering}, there are signs of coordination to spread the disinformation content.
+As reported previously~\cite{pacheco2020uncovering}, there are signs of coordination to spread the disinformation content.
 In this work, one of our assumptions is that the coordination is based on the content being shared (i.e., URLs mentioned in the tweets).
 One of our objectives is to measure the extent of coordination in URL sharing activities.
 We construct two bipartite networks to quantify the amount of such coordination effort.
 The first network connects an author to a low credibility URL mentioned in a tweet, and the second network connects an author to a malicious URL mentioned in a tweet.
 These networks would capture any suspicious behavior of promoting a particular URL.

-\textbf{User-(low credibility) URLs Bipartite Network:} We identify 6,860 low credibility information URLs that are shared by 6,600 users in 26,220 Twitter messages.
+We identify 6,860 low credibility information URLs that are shared by 6,600 users in 26,220 Twitter messages.
 The five (0.08\%) most active users cite low credibility URLs in 6,404 (24\%) messages.
-Their most preferred information source is \texttt{tr.sputniknews.com} which is the Turkish outlet of the sputnik media network.
+Their most preferred information source is the Turkish outlet of the sputnik media network.